ViennaRNA/forgi/doc/graph_tutorial.rst

-Forgi Tutorial
+RNA Secondary Structure as a Graph Using the forgi Library
 ==============
 A Simple Example
 ~~~~~~~~~~~~~~~~
-Forgi is a library for manipulating RNA as a graph-like structure.
+forgi is a library for manipulating RNA as a graph-like structure.
 It provides classes for reading, storing, manipulating and outputting RNA structures.
 It's use is perhaps best illustrated with an example.

 Let's take an RNA sequence: